 Helping as a family is a good way to bring the generations together.
 Whether it’s a soup kitchen or an animal shelter, there’s a local project wanting YOUR help.

 Are any of you musical?
 Never mind, it didn’t stop Ed Sheeran!
 But seriously, writing a song together (and performing it) is definitely one to give a try.

 Maybe you’re not The Osmonds (then again, would you want to be?) but there is probably a song in there somewhere.
 Just make sure you soundproof the walls first.

 18. Find Your Family History

 Writing your family history is the ultimate family project, and with various ancestry sites, it’s easier than ever.

-Assign each family member a branch to investigate and find out as much as you can about your family tree.
+Assign each family member a branch to investigate, and find out as much as you can about your family tree.
 This is one to capture the imagination of the entire family.

 19. Build a Rope Swing in the Woods